arielschiavoni/brownbag-rtl/presentation.md

 Code you write to verify the behaviour of your application.

-There are teams that have dedicated QA teams that perform manual tests!

 ## Why do we write tests? --> to increase PRODUCTIVITY

 - Confidence